 Cooper’s Advice

 To maximize power, Cooper recommends making the same level shoulder and hip turn to the top and then gently bumping the hips into right field.
-This will allow the club to drop under and create a whip-like effect, resulting in maximum distance.
+This is the Power Move and will allow the club to drop under and create a whip-like effect, resulting in maximum distance.

 It’s important to note that Cooper is talking about a slight bump, not a full-fledged slide.
 There should be gentle pressure on the left toe, not a bowing of the left knee and weight going into the outside of the left foot.